SchumacherFM/wordpress-to-hugo-exporter/README.md

 - Include comment author's URL, if provided (still includes extraneous class=url attribute from Wordpress but whatever)
 - Include pingbacks/trackbacks
+- Handle all-zeroes dates, including where GMT date is invalid but non-GMT date is usable

 ## License